 - 1.4 Day 3: The Villages, Waterfalls, and Fjords of Eastern Iceland

 - 1.5 Day 4: The Beauty of the Myvatn, Iceland

 - 1.6 Day 5: Iceland’s Northern Coast: Husavik and Akureyri

 - 1.7 Day 6: Erik the Red and the Eiriksstadir

 - 1.9 Day 8: Day Trip to Greenland

 The Ultimate Iceland Ring Road Itinerary

-For more information about the trip, click the links below.
+For more information about this 10 day Iceland itinerary or The Ring Road trip, click the related article links below.